ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-BDsInfiniteYou**](https://github.com/game4d/ComfyUI-BDsInfiniteYou): ComfyUI custom_node for [a/ByteDance's InfiniteYou](https://github.com/bytedance/InfiniteYou).
 - [**ComfyUI-Creepy_nodes**](https://github.com/Creepybits/ComfyUI-Creepy_nodes): A collection of switch nodes for ComfyUI
 - [**ComfyUI-ToSVG-Potracer**](https://github.com/ImagineerNL/ComfyUI-ToSVG-Potracer): ComfyUI node to vectorize images using the pure Python 'potracer' library.
+- [**wavespeed-comfyui**](https://github.com/WaveSpeedAI/wavespeed-comfyui): This is a custom node for ComfyUI that allows you to use the WaveSpeed AI API directly in ComfyUI.
+WaveSpeed AI is a high-performance AI image and video generation service platform offering industry-leading generation speeds.
+For more information, see [a/WaveSpeed AI Documentation](https://wavespeed.ai/docs).
 - [**ComfyUI-DrawThings-gRPC**](https://github.com/Jokimbe/ComfyUI-DrawThings-gRPC): Connect to any Draw Things gRPC server
 - [**ComfyUI_RaykoStudio**](https://github.com/Raykosan/ComfyUI_RaykoStudio): A node for ComfyUI that allows you to overlay text on an image in an area defined by a mask, with support for text rotation, custom fonts, line breaks and transparency.
 - [**Comfy-Topaz-Photo**](https://github.com/leoleelxh/Comfy-Topaz-Photo): A new ComfyUI node for integrating Topaz Photo AI's powerful image enhancement capabilities
+- [**anaglyphTool-Comfyui**](https://github.com/Cryptyox/anaglyphTool-Comfyui): This Comfyui node creates an anaglyph image from a color and depth map input.
+It achieves high speeds suitable for video to anaglyph conversion by using CUDA GPU acceleration.
 - [**ComfyUI_DiT [WIP]**](https://github.com/city96/ComfyUI_DiT): Testbed for [a/DiT(Scalable Diffusion Models with Transformers)](https://github.com/facebookresearch/DiT). [w/None of this code is stable, expect breaking changes if for some reason you want to use this.]
 - [**comfyui_wfc_like**](https://github.com/bmad4ever/comfyui_wfc_like): An 'opinionated' Wave Function Collapse implementation with a set of nodes for comfyui
 - [**Comfy UI Prompt Agent**](https://github.com/yolanother/DTAIComfyPromptAgent): Nodes: Prompt Agent, Prompt Agent (String).
 This script provides a prompt agent node for the Comfy UI stable diffusion client.